sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 pre-shutdown is requested and database backup is prepared for next boot.
 A service specific actions that are executed on warm-shutdown are hidden inside the service stop script action.

+NOTE: the assumption here is that syncd pre-shutdown is bound to swss service stop when swss service is doing system level shutdown.

 The *\*-shutdown.sh* are imported and executed in corresponding *\*-reboot* scripts.

 <!-- omit in toc -->